thaihangchung7/thaihangchung7.github.io/_notes/webdev.md

 I've always been pretty bad at keeping organized notes, and as a result, never look back at them.
 Online notes have many advantages:

-- Word searchable (and equation searchable to an extent)
+- Word searchable (and equation searchable to an extent)<sup>if I was actually consistent with equation formatting...</sup>
 - git controlled
 - Easily accessible
 - Live LaTeX support with an html snippet